 Local Concerns of The Power Line Crossing the Thumb

-Landowners with property that may be crossed by the Thumb Loop have expressed concern about how the lines will impact farms throughout the region.
+Landowners with a property that may be crossed by the Thumb Loop have expressed concern about how the lines will impact farms throughout the region.
 One particular issue is concern over how the construction of the line would affect central pivot farming, which has increased in use over the past 25 years within Michigan’s agriculturally rich thumb area.
 ITC has worked with landowners along the route to negotiate easement agreements and establish access points for equipment and materials along the 200-foot-wide transmission corridor.